Yummy Indian Kitchen - Indian Food Recipes

 • Mix well.

-how to make mutton do pyaza
+mixing the mutton do pyaza

 • Add the chopped tomatoes, mix well.